tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ### How were they discovered?

 Exoplanet discovery has exploded in the last 10 years thanks to powerful telescopes, sensitive photometry technology and precise data analysis.
-The graph below shows how these methods and discoveries have evolved over time.
+The dataset shows 10 different discovery methods used to find exoplanets.
+Transit and radial velocity appear to be the most popular and are both techniques that involve analyzing the photometry of the host star in a system to spot characterstics consistent with an orbiting planet.

+The radial velocity method relies on the fact that a star moves in a small ellipse when a planet orbits it.
+This gravitational pull causes a slight shift in color signature when viewed from a distance.
+We can measure this shift over time, and if these movements happen at a regular interval for a fixed length of time, we can assume that a planet is probably orbiting the star.[^4]

+The transit method works by measuring the brightness of a star.
+When an orbiting planet pass between Earth and the star, the brightness of that star slightly dims.
+When this dimming happens at regular intervals, and for a fixed length of time, then it's probable that a planet is orbiting.[^5]

 <object data="discoveries.svg" type="image/svg+xml">
   <param name="url" value="discoveries.svg">